“What’s the best tip you have to offer someone struggling with fertility issues?”

 Put your husband and your marriage first.
-The worst thing that happened to me was I became obsessed and wanted to have sex all of the time in hopes we would conceive.
+The worst thing that happened to me was when I became obsessed and wanted to have sex all of the time in hopes we would conceive.
 I didn’t realize he was starting to resent me for it a little.
 So, we took a break from it, and now, we make love when we feel like it, not because an ovulation prediction stick tells us to. ~Erin

 Don’t blame your spouse for any of it.
-You are in this together and you have to love each other through it all. ~Megan
+You are in this together, and you have to love each other through it all. ~Megan

 If you and your spouse are not on the same page, don’t nag.
 Nagging only makes it worse.
-Therefore, simply remain quiet; talking to the Holy Spirit instead.
+Therefore, simply remain quiet, talking to the Holy Spirit instead.
 Ask him to speak to your spouse on your behalf, as well as speak to you.
 After all, what if it’s your heart that needs to be changed?
-I realize this is a scary prayer to pray, asking for your heart to be changed, but if the Holy Spirit changes it, then trust that it is for the best.
-Also, when waiting for hearts to be changed, don’t start nagging about it again, because in doing so you might just be interrupting the Holy Spirit who was still talking…still changing…still working.
+I realize this is a scary prayer to pray, asking for your heart to be changed, but if the Holy Spirit changes it, trust that it is for the best.
+Also, when waiting for hearts to be changed, don’t start nagging about it again, because in doing so, you might just be interrupting the Holy Spirit who was still talking…still changing…still working.
 No one likes to be interrupted…even the Holy Spirit. ~Elisha, author of Waiting for Baby Bird

 If you go to the doctor, try to go together so that your spouse sees and hears everything first hand.
 For some reason, men “get it” when a doctor says it.
-I could talk until I am blue in the face and he wouldn’t understand. ~Kimberly
+I could talk until I am blue in the face, and he wouldn’t understand. ~Kimberly

 Know that your husband grieves differently than you and give him grace for that. ~Sara